pandosme/doreme/README.md

 If you do not have Docker or GIT installed, read preperations.md

 ## Intallation
+Open a terminal to your RasPi with remote SSH or local terminal console.
 Go to the pi home directory (preferably)
 ```
 cd /home/pi